-me atment, as defined in the Oregon Administrative Rules is, "the planned, individualized program of dical, psychological, and rehabilitative procedures, experiences, and activities meant to remediate optoms of a DSM-5-TR diagnosis."
+Trea neral information for the overall chart atment, as defined in the Oregon Administrative Rules is, "the planned, individualized program of dical, psychological, and rehabilitative procedures, experiences, and activities meant to remediate ptoms of a DSM-5-TR diagnosis."
 309-019-0105 Client charts need to fully support the services that are billed.
 The service notes and claims need to match (example: date, length of service, place of service, units of service, provider, etc.).
-The services and documentation meet the criteria for medically necessary and medically appropriate services.
+The services and documentation meet the criteria for medically necessary and medically appropriate services (i.e., documents scope of services).
 The services are provided and documented in a way that is consistent with the needs of the client documented in the assessment and with the service plan.
-The information in the client record meets the following standards: Professional standards (examples: professional ethics, licensing standards, DSM, 5-TR, etc.).
+The information in the client record meets the following standards: Professional standards (examples: professional ethics, licensing standards, DSM, 5-TR, ASAM Criteria, Third Edition, etc.).
 Oregon Administrative Rules (OARs) relevant to the type of services being provided.
-Contracts relevant to the agency and provider of services (examples: Oregon State Medicaid Plan, Coordinated Care Organization (CCO) contract, agency specific contracts).
-Services that are medically necessary are described as a health service required for a client to address one or more of the following: The prevention, diagnosis, or treatment of a condition or disorder that results in behavioral health impairments or a disability.
-The ability to achieve age-appropriate growth and development.
+Contracts relevant to the agency and provider of services (examples: Oregon Medicaid State Plan, Coordinated Care Organization (CCO) contract, agency specific contracts).
+Services that are medically necessary are described as a health service required for a client to address one or more of the following: The prevention, diagnosis, or treatment of a condition or disorder that results in behavioral health impairments or a disability. ☐ The ability to achieve age-appropriate growth and development.
 The ability for a client to attain, maintain, or regain independence in self-care, ability to perform activities of daily living, or improve health status.
 They are also medically appropriate.
 Services that are medically appropriate are: Services and supports that are needed to diagnose, stabilize, care for, and treat the client's behavioral health condition.
 Rendered by a provider who has the training, credentials or license that is appropriate to treat the condition and deliver the service.
 Based on the standards of evidenced-based practice and good health practice.
 Services provided are safe, effective, appropriate, and consistent with the diagnosis found in the behavioral health assessment.